nepp2/HPL/README.md

 # Programming language research prototype

-I am iteratively designing a language for programming games.
+This is a language for programming games.
 It is very unfinished.

 ## Goals

 ### Unify the engine and scripting language

 Usually a game engine is written in C++, and the gameplay code will be written in something like C# or Lua.
-I am aiming to create a language that is good at both, just as [Julia](https://julialang.org/) is trying to do for scientific computing.
+This language aims to be good at both, just as [Julia](https://julialang.org/) does in the scientific computing domain.

 ### Enable live programming functionality

-I am aiming for fairly simple live programming functionality in the vein of React/Redux and Elm.
-Strong, pervasive support for hot-swapping code and a time-travelling debugger would be a great start.
-These features are usually delivered via a technique that requires immutable data structures and heavy allocation patterns.
-This will not work for game engine functionality.
+The initial target is simple live programming functionality in the vein of React/Redux and Elm.
+That means providing strong, pervasive support for hot-swapping code, and a time-travelling debugger.
+These features are usually delivered through pervasive immutability.
+The heavy allocation patterns and pointer indirection this usually involves are not ideal for game engine functionality.
+This language aims to permit mutability by instead guaranteeing restricted aliasing at key moments.

-## Requirements
+## Other Requirements

 - Simple, high-level language
 - High throughput (good cache behaviour)
 - No unpredictable garbage collection pauses
-- State transitions are explicit
+- State transitions are local and explicit
 - States can be reliably serialised and recovered

 ## Plan